 CUDA is governed by a board of eight directors who meet monthly.
-Currently five directors are from New South Wales, two from Queensland and one from Victoria.
+Currently four directors are from New South Wales, three from Queensland and one from Victoria.

 Jane Bringolf: BSSc, MBA, PhD, Churchill Fellow.